 For more information, please see the public affairs website.

-Rates of respiratory illnesses are on the rise this fall.
 COVID-19, seasonal influenza, respiratory syncytial virus (RSV), adenovirus, and many other respiratory viruses that could disrupt your daily activities share similar symptoms, such as a cough, sore throat, nasal congestion, fever, or fatigue.
 If you are sick and need medical guidance, self-schedule an appointment in the UHS virtual quick clinic.
 And remember, nurse advice is available anytime, day or night, by calling (734) 764-8320.
 We also offer these tips for self-care treatment of symptoms at home.